yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     "./gapfix.png"
     >}}

-In an interesting case where a UI setting is needed for improving a game’s gameplay, byte[] added an option to {{< gh-hovercard "10464" "clean the cache storage for a game" >}}, which can be accessed from the `Remove` menu when right clicking a game in yuzu’s list.
+In an interesting case where a UI setting is needed to improve a game’s rendering, byte[] added an option to {{< gh-hovercard "10464" "clean the cache storage for a game," >}} which can be accessed from the `Remove` menu when right clicking a game in yuzu’s game list.

 {{< imgs
 	"./remove.png| It’s fun to watch the game reconstruct the images in real time."